 Creation of a more robust employee wellness program.
-Personal trainers, exercise classes, nutrition classes, and mental health counseling are offered to help employees make and reach personal wellness goals.
+Personal trainers, exercise classes, nutrition classes, and mental health counseling are offered to help employees (at all helth system locations) make and reach personal wellness goals.

 Youth Weight Status

 The referenced childhood obesity data was published in 2015 by the Welborn Baptist Foundation through their Tristate Community Wellness Indicators.
 The Tri-State Youth data shows encouraging weight trends for local youth from overweight moving from 16.8% to 16.2%, which is a significant change.